MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/SchemaReference.md

 ## WorkerExitDetail
 Referenced by: [WorkerExit](#WorkerExit)

-Detailed reasons for a VM stop
+Detailed reasons for a VM stop.
+These values are informational only.
+Clients should not take a dependency on them

 |Variants|NewInVersion|Description|
 |---|---|---|